 Free People Fly By Night Pants

-These are pants I’d rock causally as well as hiking.
+These are pants I’d rock casually as well as for hiking.
 I’ve heard through the grapevine that it’s best if you size down, especially if you’re on the shorter side.
-Free People only offers one inseam so they could be long on those who usually look for a short or petite size.
+Free People only offers one inseam, so they could be long on those who usually look for a short or petite size.

 SHOP: Free People